-Summertime from June to August is the most typical time to go due to the great weather, though going during the off season will save you a significant amount money while still offering plenty of activities to do and see.
+Summertime from June to August is the most typical time to go due to the great weather, though going during the offseason will save you a significant amount of money while still offering plenty of activities to do and see.
 If you want to experience Icelandic Pride, then you’ll definitely want to go in August.
-Reykjavik Pride takes places in the island country’s capital of Reykjavik from August 8th to 13th, 2017.
 It accurately calls itself one of the largest small prides in the world.
 As one of the country’s largest annual events, it attracts up to one hundred thousand attendees every year.
-The six day event includes a semi-formal opening ceremony (where we got to see Willam from Rupaul’s Drag Race perform in 2014!), movie screenings, drag and musical performances, guest speakers, an outdoor parade (of course!) and closes out with the Pride Ball.
+The six-day event includes a semi-formal opening ceremony (where we got to see Willam from Rupaul’s Drag Race perform in 2014!), movie screenings, drag and musical performances, guest speakers, an outdoor parade (of course!) and closes out with the Pride Ball.
 It’s definitely a pride like you’ve never been to before and one of our favorites!

 Be Active & Unwind

 Iceland is a country of opposites – cold weather and warm people, sunny summers and dark winters, adventure activities and relaxing springs – providing a balanced travel experience.
 Doing a glacier walk is a great activity for adventure seekers and doesn’t require any special skills.
 It’s an incredible experience to be up close to the huge chunks of ice that form parts of Iceland’s landscape.
 You can balance your active side with your restful side by checking out the infamous Blue Lagoon.
 This geothermal spa is a man-made wonder rich in minerals and the warm water is perfect for relaxing and bathing.